-Koh Samui (Samui Island) is a cosmopolitan melting pot, Thailand’s second largest island, lies in the Gulf of Thailand, attracting budget travellers relaxing in simple beachside bungalows, to the wealthiest holidaymakers spending over the weekend at one of the many luxury resort or villa on the many white sand beaches of Koh Samui.
+Koh Samui (Samui Island) is a cosmopolitan melting pot, Thailand’s second largest island, lies in the Gulf of Thailand, attracting budget travellers relaxing in simple beachside bungalows, to the wealthiest holidaymakers spending over the weekend at one of the many luxury hotel or villa on the many white sand beaches of Koh Samui.

 Koh Samui’s repertoire of things to do and see is varied and interesting: the island hosts a great deal of splendid natural and man-made attractions from mummified monks to the famous grandma and grandpa rocks (Hin Ta &HinYai) to attractive waterfalls and more, there’s nothing to stop you having a blast on Samui Island.
 For those interested in religious imagery and architecture the Big Buddha will impress – especially at sunset.
 Nature lovers can visit Ang Thong Marine National Park on a day trip to enjoy a genuine ‘get away from it all’ feel in the splendid tropical islands it hosts.

 Aspira Koh Samui is an affordable Samui accommodation in a convenient location.
 This lovely hotel features 70 comfortable and elegantly designed rooms.
 Room types include Superior Room, Executive Suites One Bedroom and Family suites which include bunk beds for children. … Read More